the-events-calendar/the-events-calendar-category-colors/readme.txt

 == Attribution ==

-This plugin uses <a href="https://github.com/claviska/jquery-miniColors">jQuery MiniColors</a> by Cory LaViska.

-Some icons by <a href="http://p.yusukekamiyamane.com/">Yusuke Kamiyamane</a>.
-All rights reserved.

 Thanks to jonahcoyote for some early help and direction.

 Big thanks to Barry Hughes (WebsiteBakery) for refactoring code and Legend Superpowers.